opengl-tutorials/ogl/intermediate-tutorials/tutorial-13-normal-mapping/index.markdown

 Indexing our VBO is very similar to what we used to do, but there is a subtle difference.

-If we find a similar vertex (same position, same normal, same texture coordinates), we don't want to use its tangent and binormal too ; on the contrary, we want to average them.
+If we find a similar vertex (same position, same normal, same texture coordinates), we don't want to use its tangent and bitangent too ; on the contrary, we want to average them.
 So let's modify our old code a bit :

 ``` cpp
         // Try to find a similar vertex in out_XXXX